-Birds, like other endotherms, respond to acute ecological and psychological stressors (e.g. predation) via immediate, stress-induced hyperthermia (Cannon, 1915).
-The response reflects increased $T_b$ set point regulated by the sympathetic-adrenal-medullary pathway, while CORT could also play some role (Briese and Cabanac, 1991; Yahav, 2015).
-For certain stimuli, the thermoregulatory changes during stress are sensitive to variation in environmental temperature (Nord and Folkow, 2018).
-However, it is unlikely such immediate response will be significantly altered in a climate change context.
-Thus, stress-induced $T_b$ responses are not discussed further.
+Birds, like other endotherms, respond to acute ecological and psychological stressors (e.g. predation) via stress-induced hyperthermia (Cannon, 1915).
+The response is triggered immediately upon exposure to the stressor, and reflects increased T_b set point regulated by the sympathetic-adrenal-medullary pathway, while CORT could also play some role (Briese and Cabanac, 1991; Yahav, 2015).
+For certain stimuli, the thermoregulatory changes during stress are sensitive to variation in environmental temperature (Nord and Folkow, 2019).
+However, because stress-induced hyperthermia predisposes the bird for flight-or-fight behaviour to increase short-term/immediate survival, it is unlikely that this will be significantly altered in a climate change context, so these responses will not be discussed further.